Preventing Sun Damage

 Interior Sun Damage Protection

 Inside your vehicle, it’s more to do with covering up than chemicals.
-Obviously, you can’t just cover up the outside of your vehicle conveniently – but there’s plenty of preventative measures to take inside.
+Obviously, you can’t just cover up the outside of your vehicle conveniently – but there are plenty of preventative measures to take inside.

 - Seat Covers: They aren’t just a style choice or a way to protect against dirt.
 Seat covers protect them from fading or cracking, especially in the case of vinyl or leather upholstery.
 You can also opt for colors that reflect light instead of absorbing if you have a darker interior.